 Optional global configuration to change VIC's port channel enable configuration option, from default True to False.
-Applicable only for Cisco VIC that support Port Channel like UCS VIC

-1457 25Gbps network adapter.
+Applicable only for Cisco VIC that support Port Channel like UCS VIC 1457 25Gbps network adapter.

-VIC_port_channel_enable: <True or False>

-This can also be specified or overridden at per server level under server's hardware_info section. '''
+- # VIC\port\channel\enable: <True or False> - # This can also be specified or overridden at per server level under server's hardware\info section.

-A global configuration option is available to change VIC's admin FEC mode from default Auto to either Off, cl74, or cl91 mode and to adapt to different types of switches.
+A global configuration option is available to change VIC's admin FEC mode from default Auto to either Off, cl74, or cl91'mode and to adapt to different types of switches.
 This is applicable only for Cisco VIC that supports changing the admin FEC mode like UCS VIC 1457 25Gbps network adapter or VIC 1467 with 25Gbps link on M6.

-The following is the snippet in the setup_data.yaml file to realize this configuration for the pod.
+The following is the snippet in the setup\data.yaml file to realize this configuration for the pod.

 '''

 SERVER_COMMON:

 ....

-#VIC_admin_fec_mode: <Auto, Off, c174, or c191>
+#VIC_admin_fec_mode: <Auto, Off, cl74, or cl91>

 This can be specified or overridden at per server level under server's hardware_info section.

 '''